Cover photo for Dorothy Anne Gremillion's Obituary

 Dorothy Anne Gremillion

 Our beloved, Dorothy Anne Gremillion, died peacefully Friday, August 30, 2024, with family by her side, marking the end of her remarkable and beautiful life.
-There will be a private service and public celebration of her life later this fall.
+A celebration of Anne's life, called Anne's Party, will be held 5:30-9:30 p.m. on Saturday, October 26, 2024 on stage at The Strand Theatre.

 Born in Texas City, Texas, on October 22, 1949, to Charles Paxton Gremillion and Dulce Inez Dorsett Gremillion, Anne was the youngest of four and the only girl in her family.
 As such, Paxton, King, and Harry showered her with affection.
 She in turn loved them deeply.
 Among Anne’s fondest memories as a teenager were singing Broadway musicals at the top of her lungs with her brother Harry.
 It was the beginning of her lifelong love of theatre.